We Live in a Land Where Camellia is King

 And how could we not discuss air layering, the easiest method we know of propagating our favorites?
 Our piece on wildlife talks about Most Wanted (birds and bees) and Least Wanted (deer and voles and squirrels – squirrels?).

-Choosing Camellias, Landscaping with Camellias, and Companions for Camellias are three new additions to our series.
-We hope that some of the pointers and suggestions strike a chord and give you some new, aha! ideas.
+Choosing Camellias, Landscaping with Camellias, and Companions for Camellias were added with the hope that some of the suggestions strike a chord and inspire you.

-As we tied up the series, we realized that camellias aren’t very different in their needs than most other plants.
-Much of what we discuss can be transferred to the care of other plants.
+As we’ve grown and tended camellias, we began to see that camellias aren’t very different in their needs than most other plants.
+Much of what we have set down here we have translated to the care of other plants.

 Regarding photos, we identify as many camellias as we can, those that were named when we purchased them and some we propagated.
 Once we began air layering unknowns we found out how difficult it was to put an accurate name to these beauties.
 Even experts were stumped.
 Eventually, we found that names didn’t matter.
 Their exquisite blooms in our garden were their identity.